Before your departure :

 For nationals of a country outside the European Union:

-- Students who have entered France with a long-stay visa equivalent to a residence permit must validate their VLS online.
+Students entering France on a long-stay visa as a residence permit must validate their VLS online.